stig/www.brautaset.org/_posts/2015-02-24-benchmarking.md

 The change went into production, where we regretfully didn't see the improvement on our latency we saw during our load test.
-However, we *did* see is a reduced number of queries against the backend for the same load on the frontend.
-We thought the reason we were not seing an improvement in latency was that our current live environment is not as stressed as our load testing environment, so it is *already* at the lower tier of latency.
-In other words, it would take more pounding before latency degrades.
+However, we *did* see a reduced number of queries against the backend for the same load on the frontend.
+We thought the reason we were not seing an improvement in latency was that our live environment was not as stressed as our load testing environment, so it was *already* at the lower tier of latency.
+In other words, it would take more pounding before latency degraded.

 A few days later---during load testing of an unrelated change---we found the *actual* reason for the speedup: Since there was only one